Vivek-04022001/documentation/docs/backend/upgrading/version-specific-migration/upgrade-to-python3.md

 ## 4. Start the instance

 As a next step, we recommend that you try to start the instance with your add-on.
-This will fail on all import errors (e.g., relative imports that are not allowed in Python 3).
+This will fail on all import errors (e.g., relative imports that aren't allowed in Python 3).
 If it works then you can try to install the add-on.

 You need to fix all issues that appear before you can do manual testing to check for big, obvious issues.